Teaching

 Conservation Ecology 11:216:317 (undergraduate course)

 This is a writing- and reading- based course in which students will become familiar with the major environmental challenges of our time, including species extinctions, terrestrial and marine habitat destruction, climate change, invasive species, and the environmental consequences of food and energy systems.
-Typically 50 pages of reading per week and weekly writing assignments.
-3 credits.
-Spring semester, Wednesdays 9:15 – 12:15, 123 ENR.
-Fulfills SEBS/SAS Core Curriculum requirement in 21st Century Challenges, and in Writing and Communication.
+Typically 50 pages of reading per week and weekly writing assignments, 3 credits

 Conservation Ecology Syllabus